parsley42/ansible-kubernetes-metal/README.md

 With the cluster essentially running, now you can add a worker node using the commands shown at the end of `kubeadm-init.out`; e.g.:
 ```
-kubeadm join k8smaster:7443 --token <token> --discovery-token-ca-cert-hash sha256:<hash>
+kubeadm join k8sapi:7443 --token <token> --discovery-token-ca-cert-hash sha256:<hash>
 ```

-> Note that the above command assumes you kept the default values for `k8s_master_hostname` (k8smaster), and `k8s_master_port` (7443); you'll need to modify the command you used if you changed these values - the output from `kubeadm init` should be correct.
+> Note that the above command assumes you kept the default values for `k8s_api_hostname` (k8sapi), and `k8s_api_port` (7443); you'll need to modify the command you used if you changed these values - the output from `kubeadm init` should be correct.

 If the token has expired, you can create a new one with `kubeadm token create`; the cert hash is the same.

 ### 8 - Adding a Control Plane Node

-To expand the control plane on inventory hosts listed as `master`, use the command for adding control plane nodes given in `kubeadm-init.out`:
+To expand the control plane on inventory hosts listed as `controller`, use the command for adding control plane nodes given in `kubeadm-init.out`:

 ```
-# kubeadm join k8smaster:6443 --token <token> --discovery-token-ca-cert-hash sha256:<hash> --control-plane --certificate-key <certificate-key>
+# kubeadm join k8sapi:6443 --token <token> --discovery-token-ca-cert-hash sha256:<hash> --control-plane --certificate-key <certificate-key>
 ```

-> Note that the above command assumes you kept the default values for `k8s_master_hostname` (k8smaster), and `k8s_master_port` (7443); you'll need to modify the command you used if you changed these values - the output from `kubeadm init` should be correct.
+> Note that the above command assumes you kept the default values for `k8s_api_hostname` (k8sapi), and `k8s_api_port` (7443); you'll need to modify the command you used if you changed these values - the output from `kubeadm init` should be correct.

 If the token and/or certificate key have expired, this command may just hang instead of giving an error message.
-To generate new items from the first master node:
+To generate new items from the first controller node:
 * Token: `kubeadm token create` (command hangs)
 * Certificate key: `kubeadm init phase upload-certs --upload-certs` (error message)

-### 9 - (Optional) Remove Master Node Taints
+### 9 - (Optional) Remove Controller Node Taints

 For small clusters that should allow workloads to run on control-plane nodes, you can remove the taints:
 ```
-$ kubectl taint nodes --all node-role.kubernetes.io/master-
+$ kubectl taint nodes --all node-role.kubernetes.io/controller-
 ```

 ## Upgrading the Cluster